devonz1/Coding-assignment-week3/README.md

-# Coding-assignments Arrays and Functions
+#  Arrays and Functions Coding Assignment

 <h3> In this assignment I was tasked with <br>
  coming up with solutions